 7DD9 05AF 70AE E1B3 FEEF 2987 F1CF 198F BF50 84F0

-For secure instant messaging chat, this is my OTR* (off-the-record) account:
+For secure instant messaging chat, these are my OTR* (off-the-record) accounts:

 7C2888FF 709DF44F 6AE1480A 1812B1D8 DED2B4B9 [Verification]

 3410B09E 9E34B70F 4EDFE230 E94129C8 0156F5A8 [Verification]

 I have Signalójust ask me for my number through another channel.